ARTEFACT PROJECTS LIMITED

 Report on the Indian Accounting Standards (Ind AS) Financial Statements

-We have audited the accompanying Ind AS financial statements of ARTEFACT PROJECTSLIMITED (the Company) which comprise the Balance Sheet as at March 312019 the Statement of Profit and Loss (including Other Comprehensive Income) the CashFlow Statement for the year then ended and a summary of significant accounting policiesand other explanatory information.
+We have audited the accompanying Ind AS financial statements of ARTEFACT PROJECTSLIMITED ("the Company") which comprise the Balance Sheet as at March 312019 the Statement of Profit and Loss (including Other Comprehensive Income) the CashFlow Statement for the year then ended and a summary of significant accounting policiesand other explanatory information.

 Management's Responsibility for the Ind AS Financial Statements

-The Company's Board of Directors is responsible for the matters stated in Section134(5) ofthe Companies Act 2013 (the Act) with respect to the preparation ofthese Ind AS financial statements that give a true and fair view of the financialposition financial performance (including Other Comprehensive Income) cash flows andchanges in equity of the Company in accordance with the accounting principles generallyaccepted in India including the Indian Accounting Standards (Ind AS) specified underSection 133 of theAct read with Rule 7 of the Companies (Accounts) Rules 2015.
+The Company's Board of Directors is responsible for the matters stated in Section134(5) of the Companies Act 2013 ("the Act") with respect to the preparation ofthese Ind AS financial statements that give a true and fair view of the financialposition financial performance (including Other Comprehensive Income) cash flows andchanges in equity of the Company in accordance with the accounting principles generallyaccepted in India including the Indian Accounting Standards (Ind AS) specified underSection 133 of theAct read with Rule 7 of the Companies (Accounts) Rules 2015.

 This responsibility also includes maintenance of adequate accounting records inaccordance with the provisions of the Act for safeguarding the assets of the Company andfor preventing and detecting frauds and other irregularities; selection and application ofappropriate accounting policies; making judgments and estimates that are reasonable andprudent; and design implementation and maintenance of adequate internal financialcontrols that were operating effectively for ensuring the accuracy and completeness ofthe accounting records relevant to the preparation and presentation of the Ind ASfinancial statements that give a true and fair view and are free from materialmisstatement whether due to fraud or error.